-Diagram 6 - Building Massing

-Slender-proportioned towers can provide increased sky view, and varied and dispersed shadow casting.
+Diagram 6 - Building Massing Slender-proportioned towers can provide increased sky view, and varied and dispersed shadow casting.
 In contrast, tiered and bulky massing can reduce sky view and increase shadowing.
 Deep floor depths can reduce daylight access to apartments.
 The stepping of the building can complicate structure, plumbing, and mechanical systems, and increase cost - a barrier to purpose-built rental housing.

-- i.
+- j.
 Consider architectural geometries and techniques to reduce excessive visual bulk of tall buildings.
-(Diagram 7) - j.
+(Diagram 7) - k.
 The tallest building in the project should be located in the centre of the 900-block with at least one façade parallel with Yates Street.
 Remaining towers should decline in height from Quadra Street toward Cook Street.
-(Diagram 8) - k.
-Integrate roof-top mechanical, telecommunications, sustainability features etc. into the design of the building and its roof. - l.
-Where proposed underground structures are proximate to property lines along public rights-of-way and where these may compromise the health and survival of existing street-trees that are selected to be preserved, it is recommended that underground utilities and structures be located a distance away from the tree roots as determined by a qualified arborist and approved by the Director of Parks.
-If this is not possible, the proposed underground utilities, structure and excavation shall be appropriately configured and located so as not to interfere with the health and preservation of the trees.
-Such configurations shall be determined by a qualified arborist, designed by a qualified civil engineer and approved by the Director of Parks. - m.
+(Diagram 8) - l.
+Integrate roof-top mechanical, telecommunications, sustainability features etc. into the design of the building and its roof. - m.
 Anticipate and reduce negative impacts of solar reflectance, glare and wind on the microclimate.
-Use physical and/or digital modelling to test for negative wind impacts of proposed building massing.
-If mitigation is required, develop design strategies for the buildings and outdoor spaces at the Development Permit stage, with special consideration to be given to reduce the velocity of wind at public and private outdoor spaces, doorways and sidewalks.
+A preliminary wind study has identified the need for at grade wind mitigation measures at the corner of Yates and Quadra streets.
+Suggested measures include the incorporation of vertical elements such as windscreens and/or landscaping as well as an increased ground level setback.
+A need for above grade wind measures has been identified on a number of rooftops.
+Suggested measures include the addition of tall perimeter guardrails, dispersed planters and porous wind screens.
+Mitigation strategies should be fully explored at the Development Permit stage, with special consideration given to reducing the velocity of wind at public and private outdoor spaces, doorways and sidewalks. - n.
+Locate no more than 3 towers on the 900-block. - o.
+Include a plaza that is at least 100 m at the corner of Yates and Cook streets, finished with high quality, durable materials.